Greek government vows to pass cuts in "fight for existence"

 "This is a fight for our existence," he told parliament.
 "We will do anything."

-Inspectors from the European Union, International Monetary Fund and European Central Bank left Athens on Tuesday indicating they would recommend releasing an 8 billion euro (7 billion pound) tranche of aid that Greece needs to keep paying its bills past mid-November.
+Inspectors from the European Union, International Monetary Fund and European Central Bank left Athens on Tuesday indicating they would recommend releasing an 8 billion euro tranche of aid that Greece needs to keep paying its bills past mid-November.

 But they warned that the country, deep in recession and choking on a public debt equivalent to some 162 percent of gross domestic product, was slipping behind on its targets and needed to lift efforts to cut costs and reform its stricken economy.